Soga238/berry/docs/expressions.md

 #### Description

 For the add operator `+`, when the operand is two strings, the string concatenation is performed.
-All arithmetic operators except the `%` can support integer and real operands, and the operator `%` only supports integer types.
+All arithmetic operators except the `%` can support integer and real operands, and the operator `%` only supports integer type.

 All arithmetic operators can be overloaded in classes.